git/git.github.io/rev_news/rev_news.md

 list and might be worth propagating to show how vibrant the Git community and its ecosystem are.

-Also Git developers might have some personnal (like getting maried, having a child, ...) or professional (looking for a Git related job or freelance mission) information they want to share.
+Also Git developers might have some personal (like getting married, having a child, ...) or professional (looking for a Git related job or freelance mission) information they want to share.